 IRMEL is an integrated, value-driven energy enterprise that develops natural gas distribution projects in the GAs allotted to the company for industrial, commercial, domestic, and automobile customers.
 The company has built its competency as a CGD company by developing its existing GAs since 2017.
-The company is strengthening its roots in the existing authorised GAs covering Banaskantha, Gujarat; Fatehgarh Sahib, Punjab; and Diu and Gir Somnath, Gujarat.
-IRMEL has invested Rs 1,658.33 million for the period from fiscals 2020-22 which includes capital expenditure towards Plant and Machineries, Land and Building and SCADA and excludes capital work in progress, right of use, intangibles, office equipment, computers, and software, etc. Additionally, the company is on its way to expand the CGD network in Namakkal and Tiruchirappalli districts GA, awarded by the PNGRB under the 11th CGD bidding round.
-On cumulative basis, as on September 30,2022, the Company has gross block (inclusive of capital work in progress, intangible assets, right to use assets and intangible under developments) of Rs.
-4,626.53 million.
+The company is strengthening its roots in the existing authorised GAs covering Banaskantha, Gujarat; Fatehgarh Sahib, Punjab; Diu and Gir Somnath, Gujarat and Namakkal and Tiruchirappalli, Tamil Nadu.
+IRMEL has invested Rs 2,725.06 million for the period from fiscals 2020-23 which includes capital expenditure towards Plant and Machineries, Land and Building and SCADA and excludes capital work in progress, right of use, intangibles, office equipment, computers, and software, etc. Additionally, the company is on its way to further expand the CGD network in Namakkal and Tiruchirappalli districts GA, awarded by the PNGRB under the 11th CGD bidding round.
+On cumulative basis, as on June 30, 2023, the Company has gross block (inclusive of capital work in progress, intangible assets, right to use assets and intangible under developments) of Rs.
+5,760.86 million.